gwenknight/gwenknight.github.io/_pages/cv.md

 * Modelling the spread of antibiotic resistance with an MRC Skills Development Fellowship
 * Collaboration with Nichola Naylor on a One Health AMR project with Jo Lines and Jeff Waage
 * Involved in modelling with multiple sub-projects on [MACTORA](https://www.jpiamr.eu/supportedprojects/third-joint-callresult/), including work with Anneke de Vos, Valerie Baede and Wilhem van Wamel at Erasmus, MC
-* Continuing collaboration to model carbapenem resistance at ICL with Anneke de Vos and Alison Holmes
+* Continuing collaboration to model carbapenem resistance at ICL with Andrea Weisse and Alison Holmes
 * Supervision of Quentin Leclerc's PhD

 *Community*:
 * Co-organiser of the Distance Learning Modelling and the Dynamics of Infectious Diseases module
 * Evolutionary Dynamics Theme leader for the Centre for the Mathematical Modelling of Infectious Diseases (CMMID)
-* Co-organiser of the CMMID book club
+* Co-organiser of the CMMID book club and associated [blog](https://epidemicsdetective.wordpress.com/)

 *Member of the AMR Centre, TB Centre and CMMID*